oxygenxml/oxygen-publishing-template-samples/templates/data-tables/README.md

 This is a sample publishing template that customizes the WebHelp tables using the *[DataTables](https://datatables.net/)* JQuery plug-in.

-*DataTables* is a third party JavaScrip library available at: [https://datatables.net/](https://datatables.net/)
+*DataTables* is a third party JavaScript library available at: [https://datatables.net/](https://datatables.net/)

 It adds sorting and filtering capabilities to HTML tables: